Fall of the Western Roman Empire: Fallout of Constantius' death: civil war, and partial loss of the Diocese of Africa (421–433)

-433–454: ascendancy of Aetius, loss of Carthage
+Ascendancy of Aetius, and total loss of Carthage (433–454)

 Aetius campaigned vigorously, somewhat stabilizing the situation in Gaul and in Hispania.
 He relied heavily on his forces of Huns.
 With a ferocity celebrated centuries later in the Nibelungenlied, the Huns slaughtered many Burgundiones on the middle Rhine, re-establishing the survivors as Roman allies, the first Kingdom of the Burgundians.
 This may have returned some sort of Roman authority to Trier.
 Eastern troops reinforced Carthage, temporarily halting the Vandals, who in 435 agreed to limit themselves to Numidia and leave the most fertile parts of North Africa in peace.
 Aetius concentrated his limited military resources to defeat the Visigoths again, and his diplomacy restored a degree of order to Hispania.
 However, his general Litorius was badly defeated by the Visigoths at Toulouse, and a new Suevic king, Rechiar, began vigorous assaults on what remained of Roman Hispania.
 At one point Rechiar even allied with Bagaudae.
 These were Romans not under imperial control; some of their reasons for rebellion may be indicated by the remarks of a Roman captive under Attila who was happy in his lot, giving a lively account of "the vices of a declining empire, of which he had so long been the victim; the cruel absurdity of the Roman princes, unable to protect their subjects against the public enemy, unwilling to trust them with arms for their own defence; the intolerable weight of taxes, rendered still more oppressive by the intricate or arbitrary modes of collection; the obscurity of numerous and contradictory laws; the tedious and expensive forms of judicial proceedings; the partial administration of justice; and the universal corruption, which increased the influence of the rich, and aggravated the misfortunes of the poor."

 Vegetius's advice on re-forming an effective army may be dated to the early 430s, (though a date in the 390s has also been suggested).
 He identified many deficiencies in the military, especially mentioning that the soldiers were no longer properly equipped: